REGGIE

 illtakethose is a space rooted in giving people their flowers while they're here to receive them.
 Write a letter to someone who matters.
 Read letters to people receiving their flowers now.

 The DarkRoom is a vulnerable memoir about identity, discomfort, and truth.
-A reflection on when my life didn’t go the way I planned.
-And how shifting my perspective changed how I navigated dark times and myself.
+I take you on a ride through when my life didn’t go anything like I planned.
+And how one encounter shifted my perspective and changed how I navigated dark times and myself.

 On The Reggie Hathorn Podcast I share real, random, and relatable life experiences and other shit I'm into.